oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         singularity, which will then be only used as a fallback for rules which don't define environment modules. (default: False)

+INTERNAL:
+  --scheduler-solver-path SCHEDULER_SOLVER_PATH
+                        Internal use only: Set the PATH to search for scheduler solver binaries.
+  --deploy-sources QUERY CHECKSUM
+                        Internal use only: Deploy sources archive from given storage provider query to the current working subdirectory and control for archive checksum to proceed.
+  --target-jobs TARGET_JOBS [TARGET_JOBS ...]
+                        Internal use only: Target particular jobs by RULE:WILDCARD1=VALUE,WILDCARD2=VALUE,...
+  --mode {subprocess,default,remote}
+                        Internal use only: Set execution mode of Snakemake.
+                        (default: default)

 html executor settings:
   --report-html-path VALUE